MicrosoftDocs/sdk-api/sdk-api-src/content/isolatedwindowsenvironmentutils/nf-isolatedwindowsenvironmentutils-iscrossisolatedenvironmentclipboardcontent.md

 ## -description

-**IsCrossIsolatedEnvironmentClipboardContent** can be called after an app detects a paste failure to determine if the content being pasted came from the other side of a [Windows Defender Application Guard (WDAG)](/windows/security/threat-protection/microsoft-defender-application-guard/md-app-guard-overview) boundary.
-In this scenario, applications can display a custom error message to help users understand that the clipboard operation was intentionally blocked by WDAG.
+**IsCrossIsolatedEnvironmentClipboardContent** can be called after an app detects a paste failure to determine if the content being pasted came from the other side of a [Microsoft Defender Application Guard (MDAG)](/windows/security/threat-protection/microsoft-defender-application-guard/md-app-guard-overview) boundary.
+In this scenario, applications can display a custom error message to help users understand that the clipboard operation was intentionally blocked by MDAG.

 ## -parameters